 How do graduates get a job in sales?

-Sales people link the potential consumer with the producer of the good or service.
+Sales professionals link the potential consumer with the producer of the good or service.
 In the case of graduate roles, the customer will usually be another business and the product may be anything from advertising space in a magazine to a jet engine.
-Technical knowledge can stand you in good stead for some roles but all comers are welcomed into the sector, providing you have the skills necessary to make sales.

-There are various professional qualifications available in sales offered by the two main professional bodies, the Chartered Institute of Marketing and the Institute of Sales & Marketing Management.
+There are various professional qualifications available in sales offered by the Chartered Institute of Marketing and the Association of Professional Sales.
 These are not necessary to begin your career but they may help you to progress more quickly and build the required skills to advance your position.

-Sales roles can be split into two basic groups: business-to-business (B2B) sales, where the business sells to another business, and business-to-consumer (B2C) sales, where the business sells to the consumer).
+Sales roles can be split into two basic groups: business-to-business (B2B) sales, where the business sells to another business, and business-to-consumer (B2C) sales, where the business sells to the consumer.
 The majority of graduate roles will be in the B2B market, though retailers will often seek graduates for management roles, with many offering fast-track graduate programmes.
 More details of these can be found in our retail careers advice.
 Find out more about the different types of sales roles by reading our article on what’s involved for a sales career.

 What does the application process involve?